quaziashfaq/notes/cloud/aws.md

 1. Data Residency: The physical location where the servers and data reside for an organization.
 2. Compliance Boundaries: Regulatory compliance / legal rules by a government that describes where data and services are allowed to reside.
 3. Data Sovereignity: legal authority / juristic control asserted on data within juristic boundaries.
 4. AWS Config: Policy as Code service.
-You can create rules that continuous check AWS resource configuration.
+You can create rules that continuously check AWS resource configuration.
 If they deviate (someone accidentally deploy to a wrong region), you can get alerted / the service can auto-fix the deviation.
 5. IAM policies: role/group - level permissions that directly deny access to certain things.
 Service Control Policy (SCP) on the other hand manages permissions organization/account-wide.
 6. Gov Cloud: special regions for public sectors